-Work on monitoring of radiocaesium in forests under the Practical Arrangements focused on providing assistance to the Prefecture in characterizing the distribution of radiocaesium, establishing long-term radiation monitoring programmes, reviewing the effectiveness of countermeasures, providing advice on the implementation of the Satoyama Rehabilitation Model Project addressing specific countermeasures for reducing radiation exposures of forest workers, assessing the radiological effects of forest fires and assessing the implications of radiocaesium transfer to forest mushrooms, game animals and bamboo shoots.
+Work on monitoring of radiocaesium in forests under the Practical Arrangements focused on providing assistance to the Prefecture in characterizing the distribution of radiocaesium, establishing long term radiation monitoring programmes, reviewing the effectiveness of countermeasures, providing advice on the implementation of the Satoyama Rehabilitation Model Project addressing specific countermeasures for reducing radiation exposures of forest workers, assessing the radiological effects of forest fires and assessing the implications of radiocaesium transfer to forest mushrooms, game animals, freshwater fish, wild birds and vegetables and bamboo shoots.
+The management of wild foods in the Prefecture was also considered.